Affiliate links on SoundGuys may earn us a commission. Learn more.

 Why you should trust SoundGuys

 The team at SoundGuys has plenty of experience with audio products ranging from professional testing of audio products to years of hands-on experience nit-picking at everything from headphones to microphones and everything in between.
 SoundGuys is where we put our experience to use, and we’ll never recommend a product we don’t think is good.
-While we don’t think buying a pair of Lightning headphones is a wise choice, there are some decent-sounding products out there and hey, it’s your money.
+While we don’t think buying a pair of Lightning headphones is a wise choice, there are some decent-sounding products out there, and hey: it’s your money.

 Frequently asked questions about Lighting headphones

 Not really, no. Although there were speculations of improved audio playback, the tech industry never embraced Apple’s proprietary connector, resulting in a lack of innovation using Lighting.
-With the dawn of wireless headphones and earbuds, in addition to USB-C, even Apple is beginning to phasing out Lighting ports from their own products.
+With the dawn of wireless headphones and earbuds, in addition to USB-C, even Apple is beginning to phase out Lighting ports from their own products.